Things To Do in Blandford Forum

 Blandford and the surrounding villages host a wide selection of events throughout the year.

-Nearby in the village of Sturminster Newton is the annual Cheese Festival and at a venue called the Larmar Tree Gardens there are several popular festivals throughout the year.
+Nearby in the village of Sturminster Newton is the annual Cheese Festival and at the Larmer Tree Gardens there are several popular festivals throughout the year.

 ~ A day delivered with passion at Dorset's favourite family run attraction ~ Come along and treasure a unique experience visiting one of the very last Heavy Horse Centres left in Great...